Steven Anderson (pastor): Anti-government views

 The Southern Poverty Law Center describes him as a proponent of anti-government views.
 Anderson operates a website titled True Sons of Liberty where he recommends elimination of the Internal Revenue Service, the Federal Reserve Bank, the Social Security Administration, and child protective services.
 He has appeared on InfoWars on numerous occasions, and the InfoWars store formerly offered for sale video productions by Anderson.

 Antisemitism

-The Anti-Defamation League cited Anderson of "a history of antisemitism through his sermons and a series of YouTube videos."
+According to information which has been collected and cited by the Anti-Defamation League, Anderson has "a history of antisemitism through his sermons and a series of YouTube videos."
 Emory University PhD candidate Matthew Brittingham suggested that Anderson is part of a connected but "diffuse group of theologically-focused, antisemitic Christian conspiracists who deny the Holocaust."
 In March 2015, Anderson released a documentary titled Marching to Zion, in which he argued that the anticipated Jewish messiah is the Antichrist and that the Talmud is blasphemous.
-The Pastor and conspiracy theorist Texe Marrs appears in the documentary.
-In May 2015, he posted a YouTube video, titled The Holocaust Hoax Exposed, promoting Holocaust denial.
-(Note: For additional reference, The Holocaust Hoax Exposed can be viewed at archive.org) Anderson has also promoted conspiracy theories about Jewish control of the American government and media.
+The pastor and conspiracy theorist Texe Marrs appears in the documentary.
+In May 2015, he posted a YouTube video, titled "The Holocaust Hoax Exposed," promoting Holocaust denial.
+(Note: For additional reference, The Holocaust Hoax Exposed can be viewed at archive.org) Anderson has also promoted conspiracy theories about Jewish control of the American government and media, as well as the Khazar hypothesis.